Past Event Materials and Council Reports

 Community members snapped photos of the best views, gardens, parks, special buildings and places that make them proud of OUR CITY.
 Community members like you voted for your favourite photo.
 Click here to see the winning photos!

 The “Traveling” Community Workshop, held in June 2014, launched the Official Community Plan consultation process.
 This workshop “traveled” through the city to six different venues.
-The purpose was to build awareness about the review process and to engage the public in sharing what is important to them about their city.

 The workshop included a number of different activities.
 Click on any of the following to see the feedback we received: